 Cobham Gaisler provides an open-source RAM loader for the SPARC Linux kernel.
 The SPARC kernel requires low-level support in order to successfully run Linux.
 It is responsible to implement low-level initialization during boot and functionality requested by the kernel during run-time.
 The tool links a Linux image to a specific location in RAM and integrates a loader that is configured according to the user's command line options.
 See the MKLINUXIMG User's Manual for more information.

 The generated Linux image can be loaded to RAM and executed with GRMON, TSIM or GRSIM.
-Sample single-core and multi-core images supporting standard systems such as GR712RC-BOARD and GR-CPCI-LEON4-N2X are available from the download page.
+It can also be used with MKPROM to create an bootable ROM image.
+Sample single-core and multi-core images supporting standard systems such as GR712RC-BOARD and GR-CPCI-GR740 are available from the download page.